How to claim your EIS tax reliefs: capital gains tax

 As with income tax relief, to claim capital gains deferral you need to wait until you receive the EIS3 form from the issuing company before you can claim any relief.
 You do not need to have received income tax relief on the EIS shares - this can be claimed independently of any other reliefs.

-To claim deferral relief you must complete the claim form attached to the EIS3 certificate.
+To claim CGT deferral relief you must complete the claim form attached to the EIS3 certificate.
 This form is then attached to the capital gains summary pages of your tax return, and if the gain against which you are claiming deferral relief arose in the tax year to which this return relates, details of the claim should be provided in the ‘Any other information’ box, or in your computation, providing a clear statement that you are claiming EIS deferral relief.
 You must still include these chargeable gains in the capital gains summary pages when completing your tax return.

 One key point to be considered when investing in EIS-eligible shares is that the disposal relief is only offered when income tax relief is claimed, as already mentioned.
 One corollary of this is in the case when an individual has a nil income tax bill before reliefs.
-In this instance no income tax relief would be claimed on the investment and therefore no disposal relief would be offered despite the individual not being in a position to claim relief.
+In this instance, no income tax relief would be claimed on the investment and therefore no disposal relief would be offered despite the individual not being in a position to claim relief.

-For deferral relief, this can be claimed against any gain arising on disposal of an asset, including previously disposed EIS shares when a gain is revived.
+For deferral relief, this can be claimed against any gain arising on the disposal of an asset, including previously disposed EIS shares when a gain is revived.
 The EIS shares you subscribe for must be issued to you in the period beginning 12 months before, and ending 36 months after, the date of this disposal.

-You must then make your claim for deferral relief within 5 years of the 31st January following the tax year in which the shares were issued.
+You must then make your claim for deferral relief within 5 years of the 31st of January following the tax year in which the shares were issued.
 For example, if you are issued shares in May 2022 you must claim your deferral relief by 31st January 2029.

 As we have already mentioned, you cannot claim relief until the company sends you an EIS3 certificate, which it cannot do until it has been trading for at least 4 months.
 Therefore it can take a few months for the application to be completed and the certificates issued.
 This certificate will contain all of the information related to the investment that is required, including the issuing HMRC office and their reference.